Australian Psychological Society

 Advocacy

-The delivery of psychological services in the private, public and NGO sectors
+• Promoting the delivery of psychological services across private, public, and non-government sectors

 Regulation / Accreditation